grassdog/osx/README.md

     - When handling links create web archives
 - Install SSH Keys and config
     - Run Babushka tasks and install in Github and Forge

+- Move any applications from /opt/Homebrew... to /Applications that bork when symlinked.
+    - Chrome
+    - TextExpander
+    - Sourcetree

+## 6. Other manual installs and file copies

+- Aircard Watcher from SierraWireless Drivers
-- Copy across other code folders from USB backup
+- Copy across from USB backup

-## 6. Other manual installs
+    - ~/Pictures/Lightroom
+    - ~/code/tools
+    - ~/code/old
+    - ~/code/scratch
+    - ~/code/interesting
+    - ~/Movies/Learning
+    - ~/Movies/To Watch
 - Lightroom
     - Copy across Lightroom catalog and masters from USB backup
 - Photoshop
 - MS Office
+    - Customize install to not install cruft